 This is a simple 2D pong game made in C++ using SDL for rendering and sound.
+The playable web based version above is a simplified JavaScript port, created using Phaser.
 The graphics and audio are both created by me, using Aseprite for pixel art and jsfxr for 8-bit sound effects.
 This game includes 2 modes: an endless mode that uses an impossible AI to see how long you can last, and a 2 player local versus mode that uses arrow keys and WASD to control each side, with the winner being whoever gets to 10 points first.

 My game was made in C++ 20 (202002) using visual studio, with SDL2, with its built in mixer, ttf, and image libraries.
 The game has 4 classes, being Ball, Game, Paddle, and UserInterface.
 It also has a mainUtils.h and .cpp file, that has useful features such as a vector2 struct, as well as a lerp and inverselerp function, that calculates the linear interpolation and inverse linear interpolation between a min and max value and a value passed into it.
 Lerp converts a float from 0 to 1 and converts it to be between 2 numbers (0 would be min, 1 would be max), and inverse lerp converts a value between 2 numbers into a float from 0 to 1 (min would be 0, max would be 1).